 Most eLearning modules are developed with Articulate Storyline or Adobe Captivate, and each take different approaches towards responsive design.
 Storyline 3 and 360 both make navigation easier for smart phone users by offering a responsive player.
 However, developers will need to decide on a layout for content, graphics, and interactions to make sure it will work well on smaller screens.

 Storyline comes with a mobile preview mode in development, which helps developers adjust objects for all screens.
 Captivate takes a blended approach to push the responsive eLearning a step further.
 Captivate 2017 introduces the “fluid box” concept for responsive projects.
 This feature allows objects to move to different locations dynamically, based on changing screens.
 In addition to Storyline and Captivate, there are a few new tools focusing on mobile-first approach, such as Adapt Learning.

 Regardless of which tool you choose, you save a lot of time in creating responsive eLearning.
 Without these tools, more design thought and development time would be required, not to mention rather complicated testing processes.

 How to deliver eLearning on mobile devices is not a simple question.
-Having these technical and cost factors in mind, you may need to balance your decisions based on the learning needs and learner analysis.
+You may need to balance your decisions based on the learning needs and learner analysis while taking these technical and cost factors in mind.
 Two questions to get you start on the right path are, “How much of my audience will access this learning on smart phone, and why?”